jpoberhauser/jpoberhauser.github.io/_posts/2021-09-22-PS_Mechanics_of_Learning.md

 # Mechanics of Learning

 How do neural networks learn?
 In this post, I consolidate all of the snippets and useful tips that helped me understand neural networks, backpropagation, and other techniques that nn use to learn.
-The three sources that I used the most are:
+The sources that I used the most are:

 1. Deep Learning with PyTorch by Eli Stevens, Luca Antiga, Thomas Viehmann (link here https://pytorch.org/assets/deep-learning/Deep-Learning-with-PyTorch.pdf)
 2. Grokking Deep Learning by Andrew W. Trask